HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 Either an app, or the EHR, MAY initiate an OPTIONAL handshake message sequence, using the value `status.handshake` as the value for the `messageType` and an empty object for the `payload`.
-The receiver of a handshake request message SHOULD respond with an appropriate handshake response message, and may provide an OPTIONAL `error` [FHIR Coding] parameter.
+The receiver of a handshake request message SHOULD respond with an appropriate handshake response message, and MAY provide an OPTIONAL `error` [FHIR Coding] parameter.

 Extensions MAY be used for handshake requests and responses, and MAY be used to